1andreh/-SP24-IXD256-AndrewHuang/final_assignment/shark-robot-documentation-final.md

         servo.move(65)
         servo1.move(120)
 ```
-As long as the distance sensor is detecting no objects in front of the vehicle, the servoes will move, making the shark robot move forward.
-The servos have different move values based on different states the robot is in.
+As long as the distance sensor detects no objects in front of the vehicle, the servos will move, causing the shark robot to move forward.
+The servos have different movement values based on the various states the robot is in.

 #### Distance Sensor
-* **Distance Sensor** - the vehicle detects the distance of object in front of sensor, changing program states when detecting                           an object close the the sensor, chanigng the vehicle's program_state = 'BACKUP' when detecting an                               object.
+* **Distance Sensor** - The vehicle detects the distance of objects in front of the sensor, changing program states when                                detecting an object close to the sensor, switching the vehicle's program_state to 'BACKUP' when an                              object is detected.
 ```
     distance = tof_0.get_distance()
     print(distance)